 Heritage institutions have done much to preserve and renew this amazing structure.

 Unfortunately there is a divide between cultural heritage protection institutions and local people regarding the access to the temple.
-Local people would love to use this amazing structure as intended – as Hindu temple, but heritage institutions need to rise the cash and are charging the ticket price from everyone.
+Local people would love to use this amazing structure as intended – as Hindu temple, but heritage institutions need to raise the cash and are charging the ticket price from everyone.
 Only two days per year – in the important festivities of Ram Navami and Janamashtmi – local people can access the temple for free.

-Nowadays the temples can be reached by a car but this area nevertheless is remote and rather little visited.
+Nowadays the temples can be reached by car but this area nevertheless is remote and rather little visited.

 Masroor Rock Cut Temples are included in the following article: